 Projects should be designed in an eco-friendly way and should incorporate green practices in all its facets.
 Organisations and participants should have an environmental-friendly approach when designing the project, which will encourage everyone involved in the project to discuss and learn about environmental issues, reflecting about what can be done at different levels and help organisations and participants come up with alternative, greener ways of implementing project activities.

 Virtual cooperation and experimentation with virtual and blended learning opportunities are key to successful Cooperation Partnerships.
-In particular, projects in the field of school education and adult education are strongly encouraged to use the eTwinning, the School Education Gateway, eTwinning, or the adult learning platform EPALE to work together before, during and after the project activities.
+In particular, projects in the field of school education and adult education are strongly encouraged to use European School Education Platform, (including eTwinning), or the adult learning platform EPALE to work together before, during and after the project activities.
 Projects in the field of youth are strongly encouraged to use the European Youth Portal and the European Youth Strategy Platform to work together before, during and after the project activities.

 Relevance of the project (maximum score 25 points)